lizzy262/PESBiU/README.md

 ### PESBiU 2.0

 - **Simulation Setup**: Utilized a high-performance server with NVIDIA Tesla V100S-PCIE-32GB GPUs and CUDA 12.3 for training reinforcement learning agents.
 - **Results**: Enhanced energy savings with improved accuracy in traffic prediction and adaptive BBU management through reinforcement learning.
 Specific metrics and comparative analyses are detailed in the *Analysis* section of the dissertation.
+However to simplify it, we achieved 41.21% energy saving with DDDQN.

 ## References